FelixKratz/SketchyBar/README.md

 It is possible to create an alias for default menu bar items (such as MeetingBar, etc.) in sketchybar.
 This is still a bit janky though and needs some serious work till it will be usable without headache.

+Important: <br>
+This currently only works properly with single display setups, very laggy startup on multi-desktop... <br>
-Important: Autohiding of the default menu bar *must* be disabled, such that the bar is shown on screen before starting sketchybar. <br>
+Autohiding of the default menu bar *must* be disabled, such that the bar is shown on screen before starting sketchybar. <br>
 Sketchybar needs to be configured with *topmost* set to on, such that it draws on top of the default menu bar. <br>
 I recommend turning off transparency of the bar and setting *margin* and *y_offset* to 0 and the *height* of the bar to at least 24, so that sketchybar completely occludes the default bar. <br>